-Remote directory Enable user directory This option allows you to start the LDAP service.
+Enable user directory This option allows you to start the LDAP service.
 If this option is not selected, the module will be inactive.
 Server This field contains the name of the server that you entered in the previous page.
 Port This field contains the listening port that you selected in the previous page.
 Root domain (Base DN) The root domain of your directory as it was defined when it was created.
-EXAMPLE dc=company,dc=org Identifier The login name allowing the firewall to connect to your LDAP server.
+Image: Company definition Image: Company definition Image: Company definition ldentifier The login name allowing the firewall to connect to your LDAP server.
+Password The password created in the firewall to connect to the LDAP server.